 All of us who believe in Jesus believe on the word of witnesses like Peter.
-The story of the Spirit's coming and Peter's first sermon dead.
+The story of the Spirit's coming and Peter's first sermon the Acts of the Apostles.
+Apostles are missionaries, witnesses to all the comes from the sequel wonders God worked through Jesus and to the greatest wonder of all his resurrection from the dead.
 Peter and 11 others who followed Jesus from the beginning and witnessed his resurrection are the first apostles.
 Many believe their word and hand it on.
+Down the centuries the Spirit has set afire the tongues of countless witnesses and missionaries who have brought the good news to us in our time.